amberle50/BoundaryDetection/README.txt

 OPEN BoundaryDetection.m in MATLAB.
 The main code to run is BoundaryDetection.m.
 All other .m files need to be in the same folder as the BoundaryDetection.m, as they will be called within the primary function.

-You will need to specify the path that contains the images on Line 12.
+You will need to specify the path that contains the images on Line 13.

-Interactive segments will walk you through choosing the images in each sequence to analyze and specifying the ROI for each image.
+Interactive segments will walk you through choosing the images in each sequence to analyze, specifying the ROI for each image, and choosing the function with which to find the layers.